 Second Family Home

-Is your first intention is to buy a property for a second family home?
+Is your first intention to buy a property as a second home?
 And maybe, down the line, turn it into a vacation rental?
-If so, the location when buying a family or rental home is going to change.
+If so, the location when buying a family/rental home is going to change.

 Buying a vacation home within driving distance is a priority.
 This distance from your permanent home will influence the type of locations you research.
 With a family vacation home, your lifestyle and design preference also influence the type of property you buy.